hlship/threaded-conversation/docs/tutorial-mode.md

 A second file, `lib/hls/tutorial-mode-standard-actions.dg` provides suggestions for many of Dialog's built in actions.

-This is an example for the tutorial mode test suite, the first few moves of a game under development:
+This is an example from the tutorial mode test suite, the first few moves of a game under development:

 ```